Contents:

 The Mathematics Placement Exam is not a pass-fail exam!

 The placement exam is online.
-You may use any non-graphing calculator on the exam.
-The exam has four separately timed parts.
+You may use the provided on-screen calculator during the exam.
+The exam has three separately timed parts.

 The placement exam gives a measure of a student's mathematical skills at the time it is taken, and the results are used to advise students on the appropriate mathematics course in which to enroll in order to complete the mathematics requirement for a particular program of study.